naffnuff/CppGuidelines/CppGuidelines.md

 Pass complex types by pointer when `nullptr` is an acceptable value, otherwise by reference, as `const` when appropriate.
 * *Reason:* There is usually no point in passing an argument of complex type by value; a `const &` will be equivalent from the caller's perspective.
 There is also no point in passing a smart pointer, unless there is an actual transfer or sharing of ownership involved.

-## Static variables (including global)
+## Static variables
+* *Note:* Static class variables are essentially global variables, so the two will be referred to as "non-local static variables" below.

+Non-local static variables should always be `const`.
+* *Reason:* Modification of a non-local static variable is a completely unstructured way of passing information.
+As such, it is a common and hard-to-trace source of error.

-Static variables should only be primitives or constexpr.
+Static variables should only be primitives or `constexpr`.
 If for some reason there is need for more, be aware of the following:
-* Static variables (and their members and so on) must be trivially destructed (or dynamically allocated)
+* Static variables (and their members and so on) must be trivially destructed (or dynamically allocated).
-* Non-local static variables must not be dynamically initialized
+* Non-local static variables must not be dynamically initialized.
-* Consider the possibility that a class that now fulfills the two previous points may not do so in the future
+* Consider the possibility that a class that now fulfills the two previous conditions may not do so in the future.

 * *Reason:* Static memory is initialized in arbitrary order at process startup, and destructed in reverse order of initialization at process shutdown.
 It is therefore virtually impossible to know in the constructor or destructor if other resources are initialized or destroyed, unless those resources are compile-time constants. `constrexpr` ensures that an expression is evaluated at compile time, and is therefore not affected by static initialization and destruction.

 ## Classes and structs
 Constructors should not call virtual functions of the same class.
 The constructor should be kept fairly simple.
 * *Reason:* The type hierarchy is constructed top-down.
 If a virtual function is overloaded, it will be called on an object that is not yet constructed.
+If the logic is complicated, it may be hard to assert that a virtual function is not called indirectly.

 ## Default functions/constructors/destructor
 Use = default or = delete if there is no custom definition.
 Especially, be explicit about movability and copyability.